apocalyptech/exordium/README.rst

 7. Either start the development server with ``python manage.py runserver`` or bring up your existing server.
-Visit the administrative area in "Dynamic Preferences > Global preferences" and set the values for "Exordium Library Base Path" and "Exordium Media URL".
-Additionally set the values for the album zipfile downloads if you wish to support that.
+Visit the administrative area in "Dynamic Preferences > Global preferences" and set the values for the
+   following:

+   - **Exordium Library Base Path**: This is what defines where your music library can be found on disk.
+   - **Exordium Media URL**: This is the base URL which provides direct access to the files in your library.
+Omit the trailing slash, though things will probably work fine even if it's in there.
+Without this set properly, song download links will be broken and the streaming player will not work properly.
+   - **Exordium Zip File Generation Path**: Path on the filesystem to store zipfile album downloads.
+This is the one location in which the user running Django needs write access.
+   - **Exordium Zip File Retrieval URL**: This is the base URL providing web access to that zipfile directory.

+   Without the last two options, Exordium will still function fine, but the album-download button will not be rendered.
+Exordium will also function without the "*Exordium Media URL*" option being set properly, though with the caveats mentioned above.

 Limitations
 -----------